pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 - pkgcruft: `pkgcruft scan -c PythonUpdate -j16` -- approximately .022s

-Note that in the case of targeting a single package with multiple versions, pkgcruft currently doesn't parallelize per version and thus could potentially half its runtime if that work is done.
+Note that in the case of targeting a single package with multiple versions, pkgcruft currently doesn't parallelize per version and thus could possibly half its runtime if that work is done.

 Finally, in terms of memory usage pkgcruft usually consumes about an order of magnitude less than pkgcheck mostly due to python's ownership model as rust can more easily use